swaptacular/swpt_accounts/protocol.rst

-If a prepared transfer has not been finalized (committed or dismissed) for a while, the server SHOULD send another ``PreparedTransfer`` message, identical to the previous one (except the **signal_ts** field), to remind that a transfer is prepared an is waiting for a resolution.
-This guarantees that there will be not long-hanging prepared transfers, even in the case of complete data loss on the client side.
+If a prepared transfer has not been finalized (committed or dismissed) for a while, the server SHOULD send another ``PreparedTransfer`` message, identical to the previous one (except for the **signal_ts** field), to remind that a transfer is prepared and is waiting for a resolution.
+This guarantees that there will be no infinitely hanging prepared transfers, even in the case of a complete database loss on the client side.

 ``FinalizedTransfer`` message